Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 # Pimp your save with minigame scores you will never get !

-Based on those checksum rules and brute force attack (I used both, I must admit) plus some pain, I was able to make 2 saves with everything unlocked (all images of B album), in bonus the images of the Corocoro comics for pocket camera.
-See the "Pimp your save" folder.
+Based on those checksum rules, hexadecimal editor and brute force attack with two Game Boys, a serial cable and a printer emulator (plus some luck), I was able to make 2 saves with everything unlocked (all images of B album), with in bonus the images of the Corocoro comics for pocket camera.
+See the "Pimp your save" folder for picking ready-to-inject saves.
 There is also an hidden easter egg into the two saves that some clever nerds on Game Boy Camera Club Discord have soon discovered.
+I was typically able to manipulate the scores of the 3 minigames and the number of image taken with hexadecimal editor only, step by step, verifying that each step worked on real hardware, then I gave up and physically incremented the other "easy" counters (deleted, printed and exchanged images) on real hardware (it was way faster than messing with hexadecimal values on paper).

 ![Scores you will never get in real](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Scores%20you%20will%20never%20get%20in%20real.jpg)